Oxgangs: History

 A significant majority of former council-owned properties in Oxgangs have been bought by tenants under the right to buy scheme leaving approximately 659 properties in council ownership thus making it extremely difficult to be allocated a council home in the area.

 Peter Hoffmann has written memoirs of growing up in Oxgangs between 1958 and 1972 which capture the era and its social and cultural history.
-He has also written Two Worlds: The Story Of An Edinburgh Doctor, a biography of Dr Motley, a Black American, and the first general practitioner to set up his practice in the area in the mid-1940s until his retirement in 1978.
+He has also written Two Worlds: The Story of an Edinburgh Doctor, a biography of Dr Arthur Motley, a Black American, and the first general practitioner to set up his practice in the area in the mid-1940s until his retirement in 1978.

 Amenities

 There were two small shopping areas at each end of Oxgangs known locally as the "top" and "bottom" shops.
 The top shops (Oxgangs Broadway) are larger.
 The bottom shops (Oxgangs Crescent) bottom right of photograph, were demolished along with the high flats, being replaced by housing.
 Located in and around Oxgangs and adjacent areas are a police station, a medical practice, a public library, a nursery, three primary schools and a high school, and a pub.

 There are three churches in the area: Church of Scotland, Scottish Episcopal Church and St Mark's Roman Catholic Church, opened by Archbishop Gordon Gray in 1962.
 Recently a Kingdom Hall was built in the Oxgangs Green area.

 Surrounding Oxgangs are three large supermarkets: a Tesco next to Firrhill High School, a Morrisons near the Swanston area and a Scotmid in Colinton Mains.
 In 2017, Aldi opened a store on the site where the social work building and St John's church previously stood.